 The Commonwealth of Massachusetts has clear requirements for institutions to achieve university status.
 The state has concluded that Simmons has satisfied all requirements, including “offering more than 50 degree programs in no less than four distinct professional fields of study,” and also “because graduate studies is a distinct element within the institution with faculty, facilities, and resources necessary to support sound graduate programs.”

-Why is Simmons making this change?
+Why did Simmons make this change?

-As we implement these important changes, and install four new Deans to lead the four new colleges, now is the perfect time to call ourselves the university we have been for some time.
 We recognize higher education is as competitive as it has ever been, and as we continue to look to the future of Simmons, we believe the appeal of a small but comprehensive university will build on our strong reputation of excellence.

 Does this mean Simmons is moving toward a co-ed undergraduate program?